The best camping axes and hatchets 2024: light chopping tools

 We've tested a selection of the best camping axes and hatchets available in 2024 to bring you this guide.
 Assessing qualities like durability, handle construction, ergonomics, head design and the shape of the bit, as well as considering price point and overall value, we've arrived at our favorite half-dozen.

-For us, the best camping axe all-round is the Hults Bruk Akka, which is versatile enough for mid-sized chopping and detail work.
+For us, the best camping axe is the Hults Bruk Akka, which is versatile enough for mid-sized chopping and detail work.
 If money isn't a limiting factor, we also recommend checking out the premium Gränsfors Bruk Small Forest Axe, with a beautiful hand-forged head and hickory handle that can be used one or two-handed.

 The quick list